-There is a Directorate Engagement Plan.
-Each of our adult social care teams also has an engagement team plan detailing how they will seek feedback from people who use services, and how this feedback will be used to improve our services.
+This is supported by a Directorate Engagement forward plan and engagement team plans for each of our adult social care teams detailing how they will seek feedback from people who use services, and how this feedback will be used to improve our services.
+This includes where we are engaging in partnership with wider system colleagues, e.g. health, community organisation and charities.